- Access Port Protection (APPROTECT)

 In the context of a Matter or Zigbee network, a cluster is a representation of a single functionality within the network.
 Each cluster contains attributes that are stored in the device’s memory and commands that can be used to modify or read the state of the device, including the cluster attributes.
 Clusters appropriate for a single device type such as a sensor or a light bulb are organized into an addressable container that is called an endpoint.

 In a thread mesh network, the process of authenticating and joining new devices to the network.

-A snapshot of the history of each project file, taken at a specific moment in time.
+A snapshot of the state of a repository at a specific moment in time, along with its previous development history.
 It is associated with a unique SHA and a message describing the edits it contains.

 A tag prepended to the first line of the commit message to ease filtering and identification of particular commit types.

 A configuration of the Isochronous channels (ISO) feature of the LE Audio standard.
 In this configuration, one audio source sends the audio data using both the left and the right ISO channels at the same time, allowing for stereophonic sound reproduction with synchronized playback.

 A change to the codebase sent to a remote repository for inclusion.

 - Cortex Microcontroller Software Interface Standard (CMSIS)

 A vendor-independent hardware abstraction layer for the Cortex-M processor series that defines generic tool interfaces.